QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 }
 ~~~~

-Which is equivalent to the following:
+Which is equivalent to the following configuration:

 ~~~~
 {